BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Detailed Processes of BlockDFL

 \subsection{Aggregation}

-When an aggregator has collected enough local updates, the aggregation starts.
-Let $\mathcal{D}$ denote the set of local updates received by this aggregator and $c$ be the number of local updates that a global update must contain.
+When an aggregator has collected a certain number of local updates, the aggregation starts where each aggregator performs the same process independently.
+Let $\mathcal{D}$ denote the set of local updates received by an aggregator and $c$ be the number of local updates that a global update must contain.
 There are two sampling steps in aggregation.
-The first step is with the stake filter, in order to discard most of the model updates for relieving the computation cost of later testing.
+The first step is to discard most of the model updates based on the corresponding stake for relieving the computation cost of later testing.
 In this step, the aggregator samples $3 \times c$ local updates from $\mathcal{D}$, where the probability of each local update to be selected is proportional to the stake of its update provider (step 3-1 in Fig. \ref{pic-framework}).
 The sampled local updates constitute a set $\mathcal{D}^{S}$.
 To make more honest participants have the opportunity to share their local updates, the stake can be $\log$-scaled here.

-The second step is based on the median-based testing for screening out high-quality, un-poisoned local updates for aggregation.
-In this step, each aggregator evaluates local updates in $\mathcal{D}^{S}$ by updating the local model based on them one by one and performing inference on a subset of its own training set (step 3-2 in Fig. \ref{pic-framework}).
+The second step conducts the median-based testing to select high-quality un-poisoned local updates for aggregation.
+Each aggregator updates the global model in last round with local updates in $\mathcal{D}^{S}$ one by one and performs inference on a subset randomly sampled from its own training set (step 3-2 in Fig. \ref{pic-framework}).
 Then, local updates in $\mathcal{D}^{S}$ are ranked in descending order according to their accuracy of inference.
 Let $\mathcal{DM}^{S}$ denote the local updates before the median of sorted $\mathcal{D}^{S}$, the local updates for aggregation are randomly selected from $\mathcal{DM}^{S}$ and constitute a set $\mathcal{D}^A$ ($|\mathcal{D}^A| = c$).
-The probability $p_i$ of each local update $d_i$ in ranked $\mathcal{DM}^{S}$ to be selected is obtained by:
+The probability $p_i$ of each local update $\mathbf{d}_i$ in ranked $\mathcal{DM}^{S}$ to be selected is:

-where $q(d_i)$ is the evaluation accuracy of local update $d_i$ on the subset of the training set held by the aggregator.
+where $q(\mathbf{d}_i)$ is the inference accuracy of local update $\mathbf{d}_i$ on the subset of the training set held by the aggregator.
 Local updates in $\mathcal{D}^A$ are aggregated to a global update $G$ as:

 (step 3-3 in Fig. \ref{pic-framework}).
-The aggregated global update $G$ is then digitally signed and broadcasted to verifiers to compete for being packaged on the chain (step 3-4 in Fig. \ref{pic-framework}).
+The aggregated global update $G$ is then digitally signed and broadcasted to verifiers to compete for being packaged on the blockchain (step 3-4 in Fig. \ref{pic-framework}).